argonathmos/ImaGen_frontend_vanilla/readme.md

 ---

 ## WHAT ?
-This web application aims at helping a user navigating through life's most difficult questions, by asking three most trusted advisors: Mr Tumblr, Lady Pixabay and Lady DuckDuckGo any of the following:
+This web application aims at helping a user navigating through life's most difficult questions, by asking three most trusted advisors: **Mr Tumblr**, **Lady Pixabay** and **Lady DuckDuckGo** any of the following:

 - What should I eat tonight ?
 - I want a hot drink !?